bdonr/legal/privacy_template.md

 ## Contact Us

-If you have any questions about this privacy policy, please contact us at:  **[INSERT PHYSICAL AND/OR E-MAIL ADDRESS]**.
+If you have any questions about this privacy policy, please contact us at: ctwome@icloud.com.

 **[FINAL NOTE: CERTAIN APPLICATION STORES (E.G., APPLE APP STORE, GOOGLE PLAY, ETC.) MAY REQUIRE YOU TO INCLUDE CERTAIN MINIMUM PRIVACY COMMITMENTS IN THIS PRIVACY POLICY AS A CONDITION TO MAKING YOUR APPLICATION AVAILABLE ON SUCH PLATFORM.
 IF APPLICABLE, REVIEW YOUR AGREEMENT WITH ANY SUCH APPLICATION STORE TO DETERMINE IF ADDITIONAL PROVISIONS ARE REQUIRED.]**